jeffersonraimon/Simple-Analytic-Geometry-Calculator/README.md

-# Simple-Analytic-Geometry-Calculator
+# Simple Analytic Geometry Calculator (SAGC)

-My first project in python
+## This is my first project in python
+ I'm newbie in programming, so perhaps have a many better others ways to do a calculator like this, but I'm trying learn it.
+ ### I'm will do new features in the future.